amygorgon/didtyronzil/docs/W3C-dids.md

 # W3C Decentralized Identifiers

-The tyronZIL DID Method refers to the following terms specified in [W3C Decentralized Identifiers (DIDs) v1.0](https://w3c.github.io/did-core/):
+This DID Method refers to the following terms specified in [W3C Decentralized Identifiers (DIDs) v1.0](https://w3c.github.io/did-core/):

 ## DID Method

-A DID Method is a specification for the precise scheme of a DID, and it also specifies the methods creating, resolving, updating and deactivating such a DID and its DID Document, using a specific type of verifiable data registry, in tyronZIL's case, Zilliqa.
+A DID Method is a specification for the precise scheme of a DID, and it also specifies the methods creating, resolving, updating and deactivating such a DID and its DID Document, using a specific type of verifiable data registry, in tyronzil's case, Zilliqa.

 ## Decentralized Identifier (DID)

 A DID is a globally unique Uniform Resource Identifier (URI) that associates a DID Subject with a DID Document.
-Given the decentralized nature of Zilliqa, a tyronZIL DID has its existence guaranteed without depending on a central authority.
+Given the decentralized nature of Zilliqa, a Tyron DID has its existence guaranteed without depending on a central authority.

 A DID consists of three parts: